raphCode/master-thesis-muzero/evaluation.typ

 The image !obs tensor is processed by a stack of these layers:
 - Convolution with kernel size 1x1, 64 Filters
-- 4x Residual Blocks, each consisting of: ReLU pre-activation and Convolution with kernel size 1x1, 64 Filters
+- 4x Residual Blocks, each consisting of: ReLU pre-activation and Convolution with kernel size 3x3, 64 Filters and Padding of 1 in each direction
-- max pooling along the height and width of the image, concatenation of the tensors
+- Per-channel max pooling along the height and width of the image, concatenation of the tensors.
+  Specifically, an image tensor of shape $w times h$ and with $c$ channels yields two tensors of shape $c times w$ and $c times h$, which are concatenated to a
+  $c times (w+h)$ tensor.

-The resulting image tensor is flattened and concatenated with the other !obs input tensors.
+The resulting tensor of shape 64x20 is flattened and concatenated with the other !obs input tensors.
 A linear layer processes this tensor and outputs a 150-dimensional latent tensor.

 ==== !DNET